 Colleges for Writing Majors and Undergraduate Writing Programs

-Although a degree in writing is not required, some writers choose to earn a degree in order to receive more career opportunities.
+Although a degree in writing is not required for many careers, some writers choose to earn a degree to receive more opportunities.
 Writing majors can prepare students for careers in journalism, creative writing or technical writing.
-This article offers tips for choosing a writing college degree program.

 How to Select a School That Offers Writing Majors for Undergraduates